wtoddfarmer/image_profiler/README.md

 ![Laser scanning confocal image of the mouse hippocampus](images/lsm_image.png)

-And generate plot like this:
+To generate plots like this:

 ![Line plot of a single channel](images/trace.png)